The Nutmeg's Curse: Synopsis

 In The Nutmeg's Curse, Ghosh recounts the conquest of the Banda Islands by the Dutch East India Company for nutmeg.
 This includes the massacre of the Bandanese people in 1621.
-He uses this as a analogy to discuss climate change and contemporary environmental issues.
+He uses this as an analogy to discuss climate change and contemporary environmental issues.

 Reception

-According to review aggregator Book Marks, the book received "rave" reviews, based on 6 reviews.
 Andrea Wulf described it as a "strange book, but not in a bad way" in a review for the Financial Times, saying it is "meandering and looping".
 Although Wulf said Ghosh's ideas were not new, she praised it, saying "the simplicity of his main argument and the power of his storytelling that makes the book work."